5 Characteristics of a Toxic Coworker or Employee

 Every workplace has them at some point.
-Among my circle of friends that work in the Bay Area at various tech companies, I’ve heard each one complain about “that one guy” at their office who never does anything but never gets fired.
-Having one around saps morale, sabotages new hires that may have had great potential, wastes company resources, and can even make your star employees/co-workers leave.
+My friends who work in office jobs each complain about that one guy at their office who never does anything but never gets fired.
+It saps morale, sabotages new hires, wastes company resources, and can even make star employees/coworkers leave.
 Here’s how to spot one.

 1.)
 Produces Little to No Actual Finished Work

 Some people might say that managers generally don’t produce, but most good ones do.
 They can sometimes work in the same capacity as their subordinates while overseeing them.
 Some produce training materials, workflow processes, and design/strategy documents.
-These aren’t the final product, but they are feasible things that exist in the real world and point back to their creator.
+These aren’t the final product, but they’re feasible things that point back to their creator.

 A toxic coworker produces little to nothing, and makes efforts to prevent themselves from being measured as an individual.
-They are more concerned with their job title and their spot on the company organizational chart than in creating or improving things.
+They’re more concerned with their job title and spot on the org chart than in creating or improving things.
 Any tasks they take on will generally be things that make them look busy, but won’t culminate in anything real.

 2.)
 Cannot Function Independently

-Even the most minor tasks — like using a search engine to find an answer to a basic question — seem to trouble them.
-Their co-workers may find themselves tempted to use Let Me Google That For You to answer their questions that they could have easily figured out for themselves.
+Even the most minor tasks — like Googling a basic question — seem to trouble them.
+Coworkers may use Let Me Google That For You for their questions.
+Stuff they could have easily figured out for themselves.

-If the toxic coworker manages others, they will often have little concept of what their subordinates do and how they do it.
-So if that person calls in sick one day, instead of picking up the slack and doing it themselves, they will tell everyone “Sorry, we have to push back this deadline because ____ is sick today”.
-They will make this announcement prominently to pass the buck.
+If the toxic coworker manages others, they often have little concept of what their subordinates do.
+So if that person calls in sick one day, they can’t pick up the slack and do it themselves.
+Instead, they’ll tell everyone “Sorry, we have to push back the deadline because ____ is sick today”.
+They’ll make this announcement prominently to pass the buck.

 3.)
 Suggests Projects for Others To Do and Doesn’t Manage Them

 When a toxic coworker wants to look good, they’ll try to suggest an idea to the rest of the company.
-They won’t research the idea thoroughly, and they will make a point of having only ideas that don’t create any new work for them.
-On top of that, the people who would have to perform the work necessary are rarely consulted to see if they don’t already have a half dozen other projects on their plate.
+They won’t research the idea thoroughly.
+They’ll make a point of only having ideas that don’t create any new work for them.
+On top of that, the people who would have to perform the work are rarely consulted.
+Neither to vet the request nor to see if they already have a half dozen other projects.

-And if — heaven forbid — the project is approved, getting any details that are needed to work on them is often difficult.
-They will answer even the simplest questions at the last possible minute.
-They will be vague and inconsistent in their responses.
-They will not take responsibility for oversight and keeping the project moving.
+And if — heaven forbid — the project is approved, getting necessary details is often difficult.
+They answer even the simplest questions at the last possible minute.
+They’ll be vague and inconsistent in their responses.
+You’ll have to chase them for responses.
+They won’t take responsibility for oversight and keeping the project moving.

 They often don’t know what they want, but they always want it ASAP.
 And then, because of their lack of planning or research generally, they change their minds halfway through.
-Because of this, other workers are expected to compensate by working late, de-prioritizing other projects that had been well-planned and maintained by their stakeholders, and generally burning out.
+Because of this, other workers are expected to compensate.
+Working late, de-prioritizing other properly-planned projects, and maintained by their stakeholders, and generally burning out.

 4.)
 Unable to Learn New Skills

-When a normal worker hits a snag where they don’t know how to do something that is expected of them, they generally take the first step and look it up.
-90% of the time my knowledge deficit ends shortly after a quick Googling and I figure out what I’m supposed to do.
+When a normal worker doesn’t know how to do something, they generally take the first step and look it up.
+90% of the time my knowledge deficit ends shortly after a quick Google.
 Toxic coworkers skip this step, and will instead try to get other people to answer their questions.

 Shortly after that knowledgeable person answers them, a toxic coworker will most likely say something similar to “That sounds complicated.
 Would you mind doing it for me?
-I’d really apreciate it.”
+I’d really appreciate it.”
 Keep in mind, someone who says this once in a while is not necessarily toxic.
-People who do this every week or every month for the entire time they work there are toxic, especially if they are asking for the same task repeatedly.
+People who do this every week or every month for their entire working life are toxic.
+Especially if they’re asking for the same task repeatedly.

 They will often find someone in the office that is “too nice” to say no to them.
-Using them as a patsy to do their job for them, this nice person is saddled with the choice of saying no and appearing rude or just doing their job for them.
+Using them as a patsy to do their job for them.
+The toxic worked saddles this nice competent person with the choice of saying no and appearing rude or just doing the task.
 Patsies will choose the latter.
 Try not to be a patsy.

 5.)
 Passes Accountability to Others